-Not all injuries caused by auto accidents are physical injuries.
-An unfortunate truth about traumatic auto accidents is that they can leave scars on victims that run deeper than physical wounds.
+Not all injuries caused by accidents are physical injuries.
+An unfortunate truth about traumatic accidents is that they can leave scars on victims that run deeper than physical wounds.
 Even those who were apparently uninjured physically during an accident can suffer from stress and mental trauma for a long time after the incident.
 These victims may be entitled to compensation for their psychiatric injuries.

-- Acute stress disorder – sometimes referred to as “mental shock,” its symptoms include emotional detachment, emptiness, numbness, nightmares, and other signs of psychological trauma for between two days and four weeks following the trigger event, such as a car accident.
+- Acute stress disorder – Sometimes referred to as “mental shock,” its symptoms include emotional detachment, emptiness, numbness, nightmares, and other signs of psychological trauma for between two days and four weeks following the trigger event, such as a car accident.

-- Adjustment disorder – after a loss, such as the death of a loved one or similar life-altering event, the victim experiences behavioral changes and severe mood swings; this can sometimes lead to suicidal thoughts or behavior.
+- Adjustment disorder – After a loss, such as the death of a loved one or similar life-altering event, the victim experiences behavioral changes and severe mood swings; this can sometimes lead to suicidal thoughts or behavior.